Active Employees

 Which enrollment form do I need if I want to enroll in or change health plans?

-- Non-Medicare Medical/Dental Plans: If you are changing from one non-Medicare medical plan, or dental plan, to another, the LACERS Medical and/or Dental Plan Enrollment Form must be used.
-You may obtain the necessary forms by visiting the Forms to Submit for Enrollment webpage, or by calling LACERS at (800) 779-8328 and requesting that forms be mailed to you, or by emailing LACERS.Health@lacers.org.
+• Non-Medicare Medical/Dental Plans: If you are changing from one non-Medicare medical plan, or dental plan, to another, the LACERS Medical and/or Dental Plan Enrollment Form must be used.
+You may obtain the necessary forms by visiting the Health Benefits forms webpage, by calling LACERS at (800) 779-8328 and requesting that forms be mailed to you, or by emailing LACERS.Health@lacers.org.

 What do I need to do to add a dependent to my existing plan(s)?